 $500 could help fund a college scholarship for a high school senior who is living with MS or whose parent is living with MS

 $1,000 could pay for a hospital bed, provide half the cost toward a standard chair lift, or rental assistance to two people living with MS

 $43,000 could fund a research grant (average cost)

 While participants are required to meet the fundraising requirement prior to picking up their packet, we encourage the fundraising to continue!
 Don't stop at just $400 – set your goal high and keep raising funds after you experience the BP MS 150!

 Bubble Bistro in Fayetteville and Austin!

-The Bubble Bistro was originally created by Nancy Gerner, Anne Roland, and Margaret Pichon to ensure anyone living with MS that attends the BP MS 150 would be able to have a cool spot to see the riders cross the Finish Line in Austin.
-This unique shaded-and-fanned viewing reception area serves as a respite to enjoy a snack, a cool beverage, and the excitement of cheering on the riders while air machines fill the sky with their signature welcoming BUBBLES!
+The Bubble Bistro was created by a committee of women who wanted to ensure anyone living with MS that attending the BP MS 150, would be able to have a cool spot to see the riders cross the Finish Line in Austin.
+This unique shaded and fanned viewing-reception area serves as respite to enjoy a snack, cool beverage and the excitement of cheering on the riders while air machines fill the sky with their signature welcoming BUBBLES!

-Look for the Bubbles at the Finish Line in Austin and in Fayetteville!
+Look for the Bubbles at the Finish Line in Austin!

 What to wear